28 November 2022 – IT SecurityA New Basis for IT Security at the University

 This gold standard has three clear goals for protecting information: to maintain accessibility, to preserve confidentiality, to ensure integrity.
 The basic protection standards of the German Federal Office for Information Security (BSI) and the international standards DIN ISO/IEC 27001 ff. serve as the benchmark for our guidelines.
 In addition, we take a holistic approach to information security as recommended by the BSI.
 The protection of non-digitally recorded information, such as notes, letters or conversations, will also be taken into account.

 What you can expect: Guidelines, support and training

-Based on these guidelines, concrete policies are now being devised under the leadership of the rectorate and the CIO which will provide specifications and best practices for highly specific areas of work, thus initiating the implementation of defined security standards.
+Based on these guidelines, concrete policies are now being devised under the leadership of the CIO and CISO (Chief Information Security Officer) which will provide specifications and best practices for highly specific areas of work, thus initiating the implementation of defined security standards.

 What does this mean for you as a user?
 Don't worry.
 In the future, you won't be forced to read complex legal texts or regulations to be able to ensure information security in your workspace.
 The measures are designed with user acceptance in mind.
 Understandable and easy-to-implement handouts based on these guidelines will be made for all university users, and training and support for information security will be offered.

 Important consulting, training and support services will also be provided by the state federation for information security, bwInfoSec .
 Since universities in the state of Baden-Württemberg face similar challenges when it comes to information security, the bwInfoSec federation has been in operation since 2019.
 The core teams of this federation provide guidance to participating universities as well as training and information services to their users.
 The core team responsible for universities is located at the URZ.